Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 Strong Bullish — The acceleration signal

 When momentum registers as Strong Bullish, price is not just moving up — it is speeding up.
 This is typically associated with a surge in buying activity, often linked to a catalyst, sector rotation, or a breakout from a long consolidation.
-These are the stocks that move 10–20% in a week.
 Combined with a Major Breakout and high volume, this is the highest-conviction setup in the screener.

 Mild Bullish — Steady uptrend

 Mild Bullish momentum is the steady state of a healthy uptrend.
 The stock is consistently making progress upward without extreme acceleration.
-This is actually the more sustainable signal for longer-duration swing or position trades — the moves are less explosive but more predictable and easier to manage with a trailing stop.
+This is the more sustainable signal for longer-duration swing or position trades — the moves are less explosive but more predictable.

 Neutral and Bearish — Wait or step aside

-Neutral momentum combined with a sideways ADX reading usually means the stock is going nowhere.
-This is the most common state for most ASX stocks at any given time.
-The screener's job is to filter these out so you never waste time on them.
+Neutral momentum combined with a Neutral Moving Average Trend reading usually means the stock is going nowhere.
 Bearish momentum signals are useful if you are looking at the short side, but for ASX retail traders who primarily trade long, filtering these out is the right call.

 5. Breakout — Price Breaking Key Levels

 The Breakout filter scores how decisively price has moved above a key resistance level.
-Key levels include recent swing highs, the 52-week high, and major prior consolidation zones.
-A genuine breakout above one of these levels often marks the beginning of a sustained new move, as the stock moves into "price discovery" territory where there is little overhead supply to act as resistance.
+A genuine breakout above one of these levels often marks the beginning of a sustained new move, as the stock moves into price discovery territory where there is little overhead supply.

 SignalWhat It Means